 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SL and the D610 are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the SL does not have a direct predecessor.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.